 Real Cougars Sighted in Scottsdale, AZ. . .

 No really, mountain lions were sighted on a Scottsdale golf course.
 No, not the over 40 women looking for Mr. Good Bar, though there are plenty of them, too.
-We all know that the plastic surgery queens with too much money and too much time, frequenting the single scene hunting just like the cats, looking for a mate are all over The Valley.
+We all know that the Plastic Surgery Queens with too much money and too much time, frequenting the single scene hunting just like the cats, looking for a mate are all over The Valley.

 I’ve heard of the javelinas, a wild pig-like mammal that roams the desert at night causing havoc knocking over garbage cans and other destructive behavior.
 I thankfully have been lucky enough to have missed these ugly creatures.
 I’ve heard they smell like skunks, have red eyes and are scary because you don’t know if they’re going to charge you.
 Ewwwww!
 I’ll pass on the discovery of them.

-(C) Written by Evelyn Garone 3/2011
+© Evelyn Garone 3/2011

 About Evie Garone